yafatek/turqV2/content/_index.md

 4. Use Turq's in-built drafting assistant to write the legislation.
 5. If selected as the competition winner, receive prize funds.

-##### Our Mission ####
-Legislators are overhwlemed with requests to write bills.
-We solve this problem by enabling citizens to write bills for one another.

 [Learn more about Turq](/about) and how to contribute to it.